We may earn money or products from the companies mentioned in this post. As an Amazon Associate, I earn from qualifying purchases.

 The region is known for free-flowing cava and local wines from the nearby Penedès wine region.
 Overall, we didn’t have any problems finding food for two teens who tend to be slightly picky.
 Couple the fantastic views and atmosphere with freshly made Spanish food at reasonable prices, and you have a recipe for great dining.

-#7 Enjoy The Sitges Nightlife
+#7 Enjoy the Sitges Nightlife

 Sitges has a vibrant nightlife.
 I am more of a Rose All Day kind of traveler.
 So, although we didn’t party on any of the nights we were there, we could tell the town is a fun place that enjoys a good time.
 Sitges has over 20 bars.
 Many of them are packed into a relatively small area in the heart of the city along Carrer Primer de Maig, popularly known as the “Street of Sin.”

 Sitges is an incredibly inclusive town.
 The gay community is strong in Sitges, and many of these are gay bars.
-Gay pride is palpable across the city, from the rainbow flags to gay fashion boutiques; it is evident that the city is a welcoming and diverse place.
-The annual Sitges Pride celebration is another one of the most popular things to do in Sitges.
+Gay pride is palpable throughout the city, from the rainbow flags to gay fashion boutiques; it is evident that the city is welcoming and diverse.

-#8 Go To A Rooftop Bar In Sitges
+#8 Go to a Rooftop Bar in Sitges

 I love finding rooftop bars everywhere we travel.
 Their unique atmospheres and views are always memorable.
 Sitges has three main rooftop bars that are fantastic for soaking in the Spanish vibes from above the rest of the world.